kidus314/project-frontend/README.md

-here you can find our final years oroject website
+here you can find our final year's project website